akhodakivskiy/akhodakivskiy.github.io/_posts/2012-12-11-private-implementation-forward-declaration.markdown

 {% include two_columns.html %}

-In this setup we avoid recompilation fo all the dependents of `two.h`, which may or may not be a lot of CPU cycles.
-If it's not a lot of work - then good for you, your codebase is probably well decoupled.
+In this setup we avoid recompilation of all the dependents of `two.h`, which may or may not be a lot of CPU cycles.
+If it's not a lot of work - then good for you, your code base is probably well decoupled.
 But quite often this simple technique will save you a lot of time.

 #### Avoid changing headers (Private Implementation) { #pimpl }